hmatejx/Interstellar-Whisper/README.md

 #### Step 1: Diffie-Hellman

-Bob's calculates the shared secret by using his secret key and Alice's public key using the `ECDH` algorithm.
+Bob calculates the shared secret by using his secret key and Alice's public key using the `ECDH` algorithm.
 Alice does the same calculation using her secret key and Bob's public key.
 Let's call this shared 256-bit secret value `k`,

 ```
 k = ECDH(pk_Alice, sk_Bob) = ECDH(pk_Bob, sk_Alice)